Ohio Transfer Initiatives

 Statewide faculty committees have reviewed pre-major courses that represent the commonly accepted pathway to majors within the bachelor’s degree (TAGs).
 Courses or course sequences meeting established learning outcome standards are assigned discipline-specific OANs.
 When consensus is established, and a course is noted with both the colleges or universities' departmental designation and the assigned Ohio Articulation Number (OAN), students are assured not only of the equivalency of the courses but of their application to the degree objective.
 A complete listing of Lorain County Community College’s OAN-approved courses can be found at http://regents.ohio.gov/transfer/tags/index.php.

-Advising resources are available to guide students considering enrolling in either a One-Year Option program of study or a Career-Technical Assurance Guide (CTAG) program of study.
+Advising resources are available to guide students considering enrolling in either a OTC program of study or a Career-Technical Assurance Guide (CTAG) program of study.
 Effective advising is essential to inform the decision about which pathway is most appropriate to advance each student’s immediate and future career and academic goals.

 a) culminate in a credential equivalent to the credential earned through an approved Ohio Technical Center program for which there is an approved template,